 VoteRiders offers free assistance for any eligible voter who encounters barriers to securing his or her ID to vote, including financial and legal help obtaining underlying documents like birth certificates, legal change of name documentation, etc. Please call our toll-free Voter ID Hotline: 844-338-8743 or contact us.

 Just as important, we are giving voters who already have ID the confidence that they have everything they need to make sure their vote counts.
-Our National Voter ID Hotline - 844-338-8743 - is available for voters in any state to provide expert information and assistance with any issue related to voter ID.
-We have published convenient wallet-sized Voter ID Information Cards for EVERY STATE including DC, which provide a concise guide to what forms of ID are accepted for voting in each state, and what to do if you do not have one of these forms of ID.
+Our National Voter ID Hotline - 844-338-8743 - is available for voters in any state, providing expert information and assistance with any issue related to voter ID.
+We have published convenient wallet-sized Voter ID Information Cards for EVERY STATE including DC, which provide a concise guide to what forms of ID are accepted for voting in each state, and what to do if you don't have one of these forms of ID.

 Visit our Get Your Voter ID page to confirm you have a current, valid, acceptable form of voter ID.
 Also, check with your local, county or state elections board/registrar/clerk NOW to make sure the name and address on your ID are the same as those listed in your voter registration records.